 ODU looks for home win vs FAU

-BOTTOM LINE: Old Dominion looks for its fourth straight win over Florida Atlantic at Chartway Arena.
+BOTTOM LINE: Old Dominion looks for its fifth straight win over Florida Atlantic at Chartway Arena.
 The last victory for the Owls at Old Dominion was a 65-61 win on Feb.
 4, 2017.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25